MDE's Climate Change Program chief presents:

-With 3,100 miles of shoreline, Maryland is one of the states potentially most vulnerable to sea-level rise associated with climate change.
+With 3,100 miles of shoreline, Maryland is the fourth most vulnerable state to suffer effects of sea-level rise associated with climate change.
 Rising sea levels and increased storm intensity could have devastating and far-reaching impacts on the Atlantic coast and the Chesapeake Bay ecosystem that affect the environmental, recreational and economic benefits enjoyed by Maryland and its visitors.
 Although Maryland's coastal areas may be considered particularly vulnerable, all areas of the State are at risk, and may already be experiencing some impacts of climate change.
-In general, climate change is expected to alter the severity, frequency or distribution of existing issues which are impacted either directly or indirectly by temperature and precipitation.
+In general, climate change is expected to alter the severity, frequency or distribution of existing issues that are impacted either directly or indirectly by temperature and precipitation.
 This includes, but is not limited to:

 1800 Washington Boulevard, Baltimore, MD 21230